Norman Pollack: Teaching, activism, and writing

 Pollack was an important intellectual voice during the late 60s, and contributed to the theoretical grounding of the New Left through his writings on American populism.
 After receiving his doctorate in American Civilization from Harvard University, he taught at Yale and Wayne State University before going to Michigan State where he taught from 1968 until his retirement in 1998.

 After his retirement from teaching, Pollack wrote essays on contemporary political matters.
 He would often frame these issues within the perspective of his own scholarship, which included the history of civil disobedience, socio-political alienation, and the sociology of fascism.
-Most of these essays, published between 2012–2017, originally appeared in CounterPunch.
-These later writings also displayed his activist and radical spirit, as he searched out and documented the various characteristics of what he believed was America’s descent into a new form of a neoliberal fascist state.
+Most of these essays, published between 2012 and 2017, originally appeared in CounterPunch.
+These later writings also displayed his activist and radical spirit, as he searched out and documented the various characteristics of what he believed was America's descent into a new form of a neoliberal fascist state.

 At the time of his death in 2017, Pollack was preparing a book for publication titled Capitalism, Hegemony and Violence in the Age of Drones.

 Death

-Pollack died of cancer on June 11, 2017 at his home in Michigan, aged 84.
+Pollack died of cancer on June 11, 2017, at his home in Michigan, aged 84.